CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	Allowed as direct command and in program mode.

 A machine program in memory is written to the floppy disk from address "aaaa" to address "eeee" with the file name "name".

 It receives the type designation ``"B"`` (binary file) in the table of contents.
 In direct mode, the completion of the storage process is indicated with READY.
-In program mode, the program is continued with the command following BSAVE.
+In program mode, the program is continued with the command following :guilabel:`BSAVE`.

-Instead of a machine program, this command can also be used to transfer any memory area to the diskette and then load it again with BLOAD.
+Instead of a machine program, this command can also be used to transfer any memory area to the diskette and then load it again with :guilabel:`BLOAD`.

-Only BRUN requires an executable machine program as this is started immediately after loading.
+Only :guilabel:`BRUN` requires an executable machine program as this is started immediately after loading.

 .. admonition:: Example: